cyxaviazriel/Cybersecurity-Lab-Setup1/README.md

 ## 📌 Project Overview

-This project focuses on setting up a **virtual cybersecurity and penetration-testing laboratory** using VirtualBox and Kali Linux.
+This project focuses on setting up a **virtual cybersecurity and penetration testing laboratory** using VirtualBox and Kali Linux.

 The purpose of the lab is to create a controlled environment where cybersecurity tools, network scanning, reconnaissance, vulnerability assessment, and other security-testing activities can be performed safely and repeatedly.